 “An unusual aspect of our rides is that they include also sightseeing with a guide, walks and wine-tasting, so we can offer holidays with very varied programmes.
 This type of trip tends to appeal more to older riders.
 (I had a gentleman of 94 doing one programme!)”

-More about Horse riding
+More Horse riding articles

 Our horse riding map and highlights page helps you decide where to go.